Rapid tooling workflow with prototype mold tooling and molded sample parts

 How fast can I get the moldings?

 Lead time depends on part size, geometry, and mold complexity.
-For a straightforward open-and-shut mold with a regular-size part, Zigitech can often complete tool fabrication and molded parts in around 10 days.
+For a straightforward open-and-shut mold with a regular-size part, ZigiTech can often complete tool fabrication and molded parts in around 10 days.

 What materials can I choose from with rapid tooling?